cfpb/development/build.md

 # Building your project's front-end

-We have a standard.
-Please stick to it.

 Every CFPB project with a non-trivial front-end should:

  1. Use **Grunt** to accomplish all front-end build tasks.